-1. Understanding each others’ intrinsic values is critical.
-If you don’t see eye-to-eye on the important issues, you can choose not to get legally married.
+1. Understanding each others’ intrinsic values is critical to health and happiness of the marriage.
+If you don’t see eye-to-eye on the important issues, you can choose not to legally marry.

 To draft a prenuptial agreement, a couple must ask and answer difficult questions.
 Most of the questions revolve around finances, but the answers reveal more than a person’s views about money.

-Will you or I pay spousal support if we legally separate or get divorced?
+Will you or I pay spousal support if we legally separate, divorce or dissolve our domestic partnership?

 Yes.
 If our marriage ends, I’ll give you $1 million for each year of our marriage.